skooch/glitch-svelte/README.md

 pnpm run build
 ```

-Glitch will only run the production version by default, ensure you build your changes.
-You can run in development mode by changing the start command in `package.json` to `./glitch-dev.sh`
+Glitch will attempt to run the production built version by default, ensure you build your changes.
+If it can't find a production build, it will fall back to the development version.
+You can force it to always run in development mode by changing the start command in `package.json` to `./glitch-dev.sh`